syncfusion-content/xamarin-docs/Xamarin/Chips/Types.md

 # Set type for the chip group

-No operations can be performed in this group.
-To do any action in this stage,set the `Type` property for SfChipGroup.
+No operations can be performed in a chip group unless Type property is set.
 The chips control provides four different types, and each has its own functionality.
 The types are

+* Action
+* Choice
+* Filter
+* Input chips.

 * Action
 * Choice